The Average Lifespan of a Cat Breed by Breed Chart From Siamese to Domestic Cat Breeds

 Do male or female cats live longer?

-On average, female cats tend to live slightly longer than male cats.
-While there can be individual variations based on factors such as breed, genetics, and overall health, research suggests that female cats have a slightly longer life expectancy than males.
+Dr. Alycia Washington, DVM, MS, says that even though female cats live longer than male cats statistically, their longevity primarily depends on their lifestyle and sterilization.
+Male cats who haven’t been neutered tend to roam around and fight, which increases the chances of injury and infection.
+On the other hand, unspayed female cats have a higher risk of getting mammary cancer and uterine infections, which can cause untimely deaths.
+Outdoor cats tend to live less, irrespective of their gender, because they face more dangers.
+The average lifespan of spayed females is 10.5 years, while neutered males tend to live for 9.8 years on average.
+The median lifespan for intact males and females is 3.7 years and 4.7 years, respectively.
 This difference may be due in part to the fact that female cats are less likely to engage in risky behaviors such as fighting, which can lead to injury and disease.
 Male cats may also be more prone to certain health conditions, such as urinary tract problems and heart disease.
 However, with proper care and attention, both male and female cats can enjoy long, healthy lives.

 Do cats live longer if they have a friend?

 While there is no definitive research on the topic, some studies and anecdotal evidence suggest that cats who have feline companionship may experience certain benefits that could potentially help them live longer.
 Having a feline friend can provide cats with social stimulation, which can help reduce stress and anxiety and improve their overall well-being.
 Cats who live with other cats may also be more physically active, as they may engage in play and other social behaviors that can provide mental and physical stimulation.
 Additionally, having a feline companion may help prevent some of the negative effects of boredom and loneliness, which could potentially impact a cat's health and quality of life.
-That being said, it's important to note that not all cats get along with other cats, and some cats may prefer to be the only pet in the household.
-It's important to carefully consider your cat's individual temperament and social needs before introducing a new feline companion.
+That being said, it's important to note that not all cats get along with other cats, and some cats may prefer to be the only pets in the household.
+April Varetto, who studied to be a veterinary technician at Penn Foster, says it’s not necessary that a cat with a companion will live longer.
+Some cats like sharing their space with other animals, while others may want to have their humans all to themselves.
+Most of the diseases cats suffer from in their old age are due to their genetic predisposition and have nothing to do with company.
+If the companion keeps the cat more active, that might contribute to its health.
+But if the cat does not like company, it might feel stressed by the presence of another animal and that might trigger diseases and shorten its lifespan.
+So carefully consider your cat's individual temperament and social needs before introducing a new feline companion.

 Do cats prefer male owners?

 According to the latest research, cats do prefer female owners.
+Karen McComb, a researcher and a cat owner, observes her cat’s behavior and has made some observations.
+She noticed that a cat’s meowing often has the same pitch as an infant, which might trigger the motherly instincts of women and result in more attention.
+She also says that some cats combine purring and a high-pitched cry that will also get more attention from human females.
 However, a cat's preference for a particular person is typically based on its individual personality and experiences with that person.
 Cats are known for being independent and often have their own preferences when it comes to socializing with people.
 Some cats may be more drawn to individuals who are calm and gentle, while others may prefer those who are more playful and active.
 Additionally, a cat's early experiences and socialization can play a role in its personality and social preferences.
 In general, cats tend to form strong bonds with the people who provide them with care, affection, and positive experiences, regardless of their gender.
 By spending quality time with your cat, providing them with a stimulating environment, and responding to their needs and preferences, you can help strengthen your bond and build a positive relationship with your feline companion.

 More on Cat Health